CDPTechnologies/GPIOPinIO/Readme.md

-FileIOServer
+GPIOPinIO
 ====
-The FileIOServer implements file based IOServer for CDP Studio to be used on embedded linux targets to access GPIO and other peripherals to support Raspberry Pi and others
+The GPIOPinIO implements syncfs based IOServer for CDP Studio to be used on embedded linux targets to access GPIO and other peripherals to support Raspberry Pi and others

 Direct dependencies
 ----
-This projet is intended to be built with CDP 4.0 in Studio IDE 1.0
+This projet is intended to be built with CDP 4.1.0 in CDP Studio IDE 1.1.0

 Platforms
 ----